arpitbbhayani/articles/blogs/string-interning.md

 ## String Interning in Action

-Now that we understand how String Interning and Cleanup happens, we find out places in Python where String Interning happens.
+Now that we understand the internals of String Interning and Cleanup, we find out what all Strings are interned in Python.
+To discover the spots all we do is grep for the function invocation for `PyUnicode_InternInPlace` in the CPython source code and peek at the neighbouring code.

 ### Variables, Constants and Function Names